Chapter 12 — Register Contracts

 ; ring_pop: oldest byte in A; carry set on success, carry clear when empty

-The @ prefix marks an explicit routine entry for register-care:
+The .routine directive marks an explicit routine entry for register contract analysis:

 Failure story: ambiguous routine boundaries